 The final thing I had to learn on my own earlier today.
 I was concerned about using specific character archetypes that readers wouldn’t find relatable.
 I wanted my story to be more inclusive of the people who would read it, but how do you create a character that’s relatable to everyone?
 That’s when I remembered the most important part: the reader is the character.
 When writing your CYOA, you write the character with no assumptions about their appearance, or who that person is.
 The point is to give power to the reader, so stick to what’s happening, rather than creating the character’s experience.

-I can’t say for certain if my story with have 40 possible endings, but I’m playing this by ear for now.
+I can’t say for certain if my story will have 40 possible endings, but I’m playing this by ear for now.
 I’m kinda excited to see where this goes.
 There’s a way you can help, though.
 I want to write a CYOEA with a similar plot to my earlier book release, “Ritual Offerings”, which included sexy scenes with witches, succubi, a goddess, and other sex demons.
 If there was a mythological creature/person you could have sex with, who/what would that be, and what kind of sexual acts would you do/have done to you?
-And please be serious, I already had someone suggest Unicorn, and I kinda want to avoid possible beastiality.
+And please be serious, I already had someone suggest Unicorn, and I kinda want to avoid possible bestiality.

 (No offense to the reader who suggested Unicorns)